 As well as the Merchant-Ivory Henry James adaptation, you can see the same street in the Sean Connery-Catherine Zeta-Jones thriller Entrapment and in 102 Dalmatians.
 The photogenic neighbourhood, still surviving some gentrification, is featured in The French Lieutenant’s Woman, Bridget Jones’s Diary and Harry Potter and the Prisoner of Azkaban.

-‘JD’s’, the bar owned by Eddie’s dad (Sting), was Vic Naylor's – now revamped as the Farringdon branch of Burger & Lobster, 40 St John Street, Smithfield, EC1 (just a few doors along from the Farmiloe building, used as 'Gotham' police station in Christopher Nolan's three Batman... films and as Armin Mueller Stahl’s Russian restaurant in David Cronenberg’s Eastern Promises).
+‘JD’s’, the bar owned by Eddie’s dad (Sting), was Vic Naylor's.
+No longer a bar, it now houses the offices of advertising company Media Monks at 40 St John Street, Smithfield, EC1.
+Incidentally, it's just next door to the Farmiloe building, used as 'Gotham' police station in Christopher Nolan's three Batman... films and as Armin Mueller Stahl’s Russian restaurant in David Cronenberg’s Eastern Promises).

 To the heart of tourist-packed Camden, where Winston (Steven Mackintosh) runs a sadly low-security dope business in Stables Market, Chalk Farm Road, Camden, NW1.
 Just inside the Chalk Farm Road entrance, on the left, you can see the metal staircase up to the dope den (it now leads up to the toilets of bar Cuban), where the lads take an unfortunate traffic warden along for the ride.
 The den itself is inside another warehouse, just opposite.

 The Royal Oak, 73 Columbia Road at Ezra Street in the East End, and in the heart of the famous Columbia Road Flower Market, became ‘Samoan Jo’s’, the South Seas theme pub where Bacon is served, not a refreshing drink, but “a bleedin’ rainforest”.